afontcu/afontcu.dev/content/blog/senior-developer-meaning.md

 And you need to understand that this is your role.
 You are not just developing alone inside a giant bubble.
 You are also providing value with these activities — a value that only you can provide, probably.

 You understand that being a senior developer is a responsibility, not a “gift” or a “promotion”.
 You can see things other people can’t, so you **must** act when they happen.
-[Vicky Harp](https://twitter.com/vickyharp/status/736228835046219779) got it right.

 ## **A growing mindset**